-- 1. Scholarship of discovery activities which include: - Sustained research output - Evidence of a clear research agenda - Blind review (refereed) published and/or accepted articles in top tier academic journals - Peer reviewed books, book chapters, monographs, proceedings, or presentations - Refereed conference presentations - Non-peer reviewed books, monographs, proceedings, or presentations - Funded or submitted external grant or contract proposals - Evidence of collaboration with other individuals in and beyond UCF - 2.
-Scholarship of integration and application activities which include: - Writing for non-specialists (professional magazines) by conveying associated research outreach material - Professional development programs - Consultation with and/or providing technical assistance for organizations and agencies
+- 1. Scholarship of discovery activities which include: - Sustained research output - Evidence of a clear research agenda - Blind review (refereed) published and/or accepted articles in academic journals - Peer reviewed books (including text books), monographs, proceedings, or presentations - Refereed conference presentations - Non-peer reviewed books (including text books), monographs, proceedings, or presentations - Funded or submitted external grant or contract proposals

+- Evidence of collaboration with other individuals - 2.
+Scholarship of integration and application activities which include: - Writing for non-specialists (trade magazines) by conveying associated research outreach material - Professional development programs - Consultation with and/or providing technical assistance for organizations and agencies

-The committee considers it important to provide some standards as to the levels of accomplishment of the faculty.
+It is important to provide some standards as to the levels of accomplishment of the faculty.
 For this purpose, faculty members should meet the set of criteria according to the rank listed below or clearly document performance in some criterion to compensate for the absence of another.